AlexHowansky/shmd/README.md

 Create another subdirectory with the same name under the `public/photos` directory.
 Make sure it's readable by the web server user.
 If you would like the app to show a more descriptive name for the gallery, you may create a text file `public/photos/<gallery>/title` containing the gallery title.
-You may also create `public/photos/<gallery>/description` with a short description of the gallery contents.
+You may also create `public/photos/<gallery>/description` with a short description of the gallery contents and `public/photos/<gallery>/highlight` with the name of the photo to use for the index page highlight.

 ### Photos